-Many nations are involved in scientific research in this fishery.
+Many nations are involved in scientific research in this fishery (see section 1.3).

 1.2.
 Conservation Measures currently in force

 The catch limits and regulation of by-catch for this fishery are defined in Conservation Measures 33-03 and 41-09 with additional requirements outlined in 91-05.